-While the primary divisions that I’m exploring here focus on stereotypes that divide us, I think it’s also important to acknowledge that boundaries between scholarly disciplines also keep us divided.
+While I explore a variety of divide and conquer strategies used to perpetuate systemic racism, I think it’s also important to acknowledge that boundaries between scholarly disciplines also keep us divided.
 There is so much valuable scholarship being done in many different fields with the same goal of addressing systemic racism and economic inequality, yet disciplinary divisions often keep these scholars from being aware of each others’ work and communicating about it.
 Academic conferences can be especially narrowly focused on just one discipline.
 While it’s important for scholars in a specific field to gather and discuss their scholarship, I think we need to develop ways of having more conversations that transcend these boundaries.
 Furthermore, conferences seem to attract either college faculty or activists who are not college faculty rather than both, even when they all have the same common goals of dismantling systemic racism and economic inequality.
-For example, I just went to Netrooots Nation in July 2014; it’s considered the biggest progressive conference of the year with thousands of participants.
-However, I didn’t meet one other college professor there, despite the fact that many college faculty would have been interested in the panels and discussions.
+For example, Netrooots Nation, considered the biggest progressive conference of the year with thousands of participants, attracts very few college educators, despite the fact that many would be interested in the panels and discussions.

 I have been trying to address these disciplinary boundaries for over a decade.
-I wrote my English PhD dissertation on the connections that I saw between contemporary American women novelists and critical race theorists (who are legal scholars).
-I was surprised that literary scholars didn’t talk about critical race theory and critical race theorists didn’t talk about literature, when they all seemed to have so much in common.
-The critical race theorists are generally all law professors, and their work does generally not get discussed much in English departments, but their work is powerful and valuable to all of us trying to understand systemic racism and end it.
-I’m honored to have my first opportunity to share my work at a conference of critical race theorists, at UCLA Law School in October 2014.
-While I have shared my research at literature conferences, I’m excited to have the chance to get feedback from legal scholars whose work I have been reading for over a decade.
+I wrote my English PhD dissertation on the connections that I saw between contemporary American women novelists and Critical Race Theorists (who are legal scholars).
+I was surprised that literary scholars didn’t talk about Critical Race Theory and Critical Race Theorists didn’t talk about literature, when they all seemed to have so much in common.
+The Critical Race Theorists are generally all law professors, and their work does generally not get discussed much in English departments, but their work is powerful and valuable to all of us trying to understand systemic racism and end it.
+When I go to Critical Race Theory conferences, most of the participants are in the legal field, despite how much their work would appeal to an interdisciplinary audience.